onejeuu/sc-file/README.md

 🇬🇧 **English** | 🇷🇺 [Русский][readme-ru]

-**scfile** is a utility and library for converting proprietary STALCRAFT asset formats to standard ones.
+**scfile** is a program and library for converting proprietary STALCRAFT assets formats to standard ones.

 > This is an **unofficial** project and is **not affiliated** with EXBO.